 If you struggle with a “belly pooch” that won’t go away, you may suffer from diastasis recti.
 This condition, often created during pregnancy, is caused by the left and right abdominal muscles separating from one another.
 Tummy tuck surgery is one of the few ways to treat this common issue directly.
 Your doctor will be able to assess your midsection to see if your muscles need repair.

 Recovery is different for each patient, but most people fully recover at around 6 weeks.
 Patients can typically return to work and daily activities after 10 to 14 days.
 Depending on the details of your surgery (such as drains or incision types), your surgeon will be able to give you a customized recovery timeline.

 Can I prevent scars after tummy tuck surgery?

 Tummy tuck scars are purposely placed low across the midsection.
 This is especially true for mini tummy tuck procedures that make the incision around the bikini line.
 You can ask your doctor during your consultation where your scars will be and how you can best tend to them.
 With proper care and some post-op attention, your tummy tuck scars should be easy to hide.

 By feeling informed about these issues before your consultation, you can feel more comfortable and confident throughout the surgery process.
 Browse our tummy tuck before-and-after photos to see examples of real patient results.
-If you have any other questions, feel free to request a consultation online or call (916) 929-1833 (Sacramento) or (916) 773-5559 (Granite Bay).
+If you have any other questions for a plastic surgeon in Sacramento, feel free to request a consultation online or call (916) 929-1833 (Sacramento) or (916) 773-5559 (Granite Bay).